jessepav/lacygoill-wiki-backup/fasd.md

 The latter will let you fuzzy search all the directories below the cwd.

 ##
-## Which pitfall should I avoid when using fasd's word mode completion?
+## What's one pitfall of fasd's word mode completion?

 zsh's path completion may interfere if your query is not specific enough.